HELP FOR YOU

 Helpline

 You can contact our helpline or chat anonymously.
-Our helpline number is 050-380 6755.
-It is open on Mondays from 1 to 3 pm and Thursdays from 3 to 5 pm.
+Our helpline number is open on Mondays from 1 pm to 3 pm and Thursdays from 3 pm to 5 pm.

 Chat

 You can talk to our workers online or face to face.
 The mentoring meetings are free of charge.
-You can contact our workers here.
+Contact our workers and book an appointment.

 You can also get help from the following organisations: